Will Dispute Lawyers Sydney

 Frequently Asked Questions

-To contest a will typically involves a question of quantum, that is, where a person wants to claim a larger share of an estate or defend a claim by another person.
+Contesting a will typically involves a question of quantum – that is, where a person wants to claim a larger share of an estate or defend a claim by another person.
 A claim of this nature is known as a “family provision claim”.

-On the other hand, to challenge a will typically involves a question of quality, that is, quality of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction’).
+On the other hand, challenging a will typically involves a question of quality – that is, validity of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction’).

 In NSW, a family provision claim must be commenced within 12 months from the date of the deceased’s death, unless the Court otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.

-If the dispute can be resolved through negotiations and mediation the parties may be able to reach a resolution and settle the matter outside of court.
-This may obviate the need for court proceedings.
-Whether a dispute can be resolved without court intervention will depend on the facts and circumstances of the case and factors including each party’s willingness to reach agreement.
+Most will and estate disputes can be resolved through negotiations and mediation without going to Court.
+Whether a dispute can be resolved through negotiations will depend on the facts and circumstances of the case and ultimately, each party’s willingness to negotiate.

-In other cases, the facts and circumstances are such that the matter may need to proceed to court.
+In some cases, the facts and circumstances are such that the matter may need to proceed to Court.
 In these cases, you should seek legal advice before commencing proceedings.
-In some circumstances, including where you commence court proceedings and are ultimately unsuccessful, or where you unreasonably refuse another party’s offer to settle, the court may order that you pay one (or more) of the other parties’ costs.
-Costs in will disputes can be significant and can often exceed $150,000 or more.
+In some circumstances, including where you commence Court proceedings and are ultimately unsuccessful, or where you unreasonably refuse another party’s offer to settle, the Court may order that you pay one (or more) of the other parties’ costs.
+Costs in will disputes can be significant and should be front-of-mind for every client when considering Court proceedings.

-Mediation is an alternative dispute resolution process whereby the parties meet with an independent, impartial and neutral third party mediator who assists the parties with the negotiations and helps facilitate settlement of the issues.
-It is recommend that each party be legally represented at mediation.
-If an agreement is reached, the parties may or may not require further involvement of the court, depending on the terms of the settlement.
-If the mediation is unsuccessful, the matter would typically continue in court.
+Mediation is an alternative dispute resolution process whereby the parties meet with an independent, impartial and neutral third-party mediator who assists the parties with the negotiations and helps facilitate settlement of the issues.
+Each party should be legally represented at mediation.
+If an agreement is reached, the parties may or may not require further involvement of the Court, depending on the terms of the settlement.
+If Court proceedings have been commenced and negotiations and mediation prove unsuccessful, the matter may proceed to a final Court hearing, unless withdrawn.

 Whilst there is no requirement for you to be legally represented in a will or estate dispute, we recommend that you engage a solicitor who specialises in will and estate disputes for reasons including:

 1. Succession law is a highly complex area of law.
-On the one hand succession law dates back hundreds of years, but on the other hand court judgements are published daily which often change the court’s interpretation and application of the law in our ever-changing society.
+On the one hand succession law dates back hundreds of years, but on the other hand court judgements are published regularly which can change the court’s interpretation and application of the law in our ever-changing society.

 2. You may make statements (oral or written) or agree to something that is prejudicial or not in your best interests.
-Only an experienced will and estate lawyer will be best placed to advise you on what is in your best interests.
+Only an experienced wills and estate lawyer will be best placed to advise you on what is or is not, in your best interests.

-3. The court’s practice and procedures are complicated and in some cases overwhelming.
-An experienced will and estate lawyer will be able to navigate the court process.
+3. The Court’s practice and procedures are complicated and may be overwhelming.
+An experienced wills and estate lawyer will be able to navigate the Court process.

 There are a range of factors that may impact the “actual” or “essential” validity of a will.

-The “actual validity” of a will may come into question where for instance the will has not been prepared in the form prescribed by, or has not been executed in accordance with, the Succession Act 2006 (NSW)
+The “actual validity” of a will may come into question where for instance the will has not been prepared in the form prescribed by, or has not been executed in accordance with, the formal requirements of the Succession Act 2006 (NSW)

-The “essential validity” of a will may come into question where the testator did not have testamentary capacity at the time of providing instructions to his or her lawyer who prepared the will, or where there was undue influence or suspicious circumstances.
+The “essential validity” of a will may come into question where the testator did not have testamentary capacity at the time of providing instructions to his or her lawyer who prepared the will, or where there was undue influence, and/or suspicious circumstances.

 The best thing to do is to seek advice from a lawyer who specialises in will and estate disputes as early as possible.